Capital Gains on Securities

 Ans.

-Yes, the LTCG on sale of shares on which STT is not paid at the time of acquisition of shares is taxable @10% (without indexation) or @20% (with indexation), whichever is more beneficial, on the long term capital gains, subject to certain exceptions.
+Yes, the LTCG on sale of shares on which STT is not paid at the time of acquisition of shares is taxable @10% (without indexation) or @20% (with indexation), whichever is more beneficial, on the long-term capital gains, subject to certain exceptions.
+No benefit of Grandfathering shall be available.
+In this case, the computation shall be as under:

-Is the benefit of indexation available while computing capital gain arising on transfer of short term capital asset?
+6. Is the benefit of indexation available while computing capital gain arising on transfer of short-term capital asset?

-Ans.
-The benefit of indexation is available only in case of long term capital assets. and is not available in case of short term assets.
-Refer answer to FAQ b. for meaning of indexation in Chapter 15: Taxation of Capital Gains on Sale of Immovable Property
+The benefit of indexation is available only in the case of long-term capital assets and is not available in case of short-term assets.
+For meaning of Indexation, refer answer to FAQ-2 on Taxation of Capital Gains on Sale of Immovable Property.

-In respect of capital asset acquired before 1 April, 2001 is there any special method to compute cost of acquisition?
+7. In respect of capital asset (eg: shares) acquired before 1 April, 2001 is there any special method to compute cost of acquisition?

 Ans.